Prevent Forest Fires

-- Ingenia Ambient & Natura will remove trees and clear any scrub.
+- Ingenia Ambient & Natura.
 Depending on the size of your property, they will carry out the work at no cost to the landowner.
 Ingenia can take care of permissions and paperwork, and they also chip the wood to use as a sustainable biomass fuel for boilers.

 - Trabajos Forestales Pitiusos (Raúl Acebes, 666 467 595).

 - Antoni Bonet Domínguez (645 83 94 97).